zarr-developers/geozarr-spec/CONTRIBUTING.md

 ## 2. Understand GeoZarr objectives

 GeoZarr does not define a new data model.
-It provides an encoding and mapping to Zarr aligned with CDM-friendly frameworks and formats.
-Background: [https://medium.com/@christophe.noel/geozarr-1-0-objectives-cf4f9a777a0d](https://medium.com/@christophe.noel/geozarr-1-0-objectives-cf4f9a777a0d)
+The work  focuses on concrete and thematic Zarr conventions that address specific community needs.
+Each convention provides a clear and self-contained extension for a defined topic and supports practical adoption.

 ## 3. Scope and workflow for changes